 (d) Heritage Act 2018 to assist the Minister for Heritage.

-All of the above agencies are considered to be “information sharing agencies”.
+All of the agencies which principally administer the above Acts, are considered to be “information sharing agencies”.

 In which circumstances is information sharing required in relation to pastoral leases?